You may have a garment that you need to alter but it has bias binding (or edging) along the armhole and/or neckline edge.

 I’ll show you how to alter the armhole in the next step after we finish this neck edge.

 Back to the neck edge:

-I took out the entire binding on the back neckline .
+I took off the entire binding on the back neckline .
 (The other option would be to put a seam in the binding at the shoulder seam spot.)

 I don’t want to do that because it will add more bulk to that area and it’s difficult to work with binding in a small area like that.

 With this blouse, the neck binding extends beyond the back opening edge of the blouse to make ties, so it’s much easier to take out the binding in this case than to make a seam in the binding anyway.

 This is what it should look like once you’ve removed the binding:

 You also need to remove the binding where the shoulder seam meets the armhole.